Engine Machinery Maintenance Workshop

 Suggested Target Group: Any staff of the engine department and other ranks as per client’s requirements.

-- Practical use of tools, precision measuring instruments such as vernier, micrometers and dial gauge.
+- Practical use of tools, precision measuring instruments such as Vernier calliper, micrometer and dial gauge.

 - Overhauling and alignment of centrifugal pumps (single and multistage), gear pump.

-- Routines and overhauling of Aux. engine (Daihatsu) including Cylinder Liner, Piston assembly, Cylinder head fittings, Main bearing, Fuel pump, Fuel valve and also checking and evaluating various measurements including c/shaft deflections.
+- Routines and overhauling of Aux. engine (Daihatsu) including Cylinder Liner, Piston assembly, Cylinder head fittings, Bottom end bearing, Fuel pump, Fuel valve and also checking and evaluating various measurements including c/shaft deflections.